koddsson/cooking/Crispy Korean BBQ Tofu.md

 7. Toss to coat the tofu, and cook for a minute.
 Then remove from heat.
 Serve with rice and veggies.
 Drizzle the remaining sauce over the top and garnish with scallions or chives!

 ## Notes
+- Serves 4.
-If you have never worked with Gochujang before, it's a Korean chili paste, if you can't find it, your favorite chili sauce or paste will work
+- If you have never worked with Gochujang before, it's a Korean chili paste, if you can't find it, your favorite chili sauce or paste will work.

 ## See also
 [[Korean food]]